vermaakash84/walmart-sales-forecast-model/README.md

 The goal is to build a **global forecasting model** that can predict sales across multiple stores and departments for future weeks.

 ---
+## Dataset
+The dataset used is the [Walmart Sales Forecasting dataset](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+Please download it from Kaggle and place the CSV files (`train.csv`, `features.csv`, `stores.csv`) in the `data/` folder before running the scripts.

 ## 📂 Dataset
 The dataset is based on the **Walmart Recruiting - Store Sales Forecasting** dataset from Kaggle.